VladyslavVolkov/vladyslavvolkov/README.md

 Providing technology consulting, educational services, coaching, mentoring and supervision for IT professionals and project teams.

 As long as it's possible, I'm [сontributing](#contributing) to open-source software.
-If you like my work and want me to be able to keep improving it, please sponsor me on Github.
+If you like my work and want me to be able to keep improving it, I would appreciate for sponsorship support.

 Have over ten-year development experience working with web technologies, cloud computing & infrastructure, system design.